rgmachad/rgmachad/README.md

 - 👋 Hi, I’m @rgmachad.
-- 👀 I’m interested in Python, HTML, CSS, JS.
+- 👀 I’m interested in Java, HTML, CSS, JS.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on Python Projects.
+- 💞️ I’m looking to collaborate on Java Projects.
-- 📫 How to reach me rodolfo.machado.ece@gmail.com
+- 📫 How to reach me rmachado@escoladotrabalhador40.com.br.

 <!---
 rgmachad/rgmachad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.